Culture and History

 KCC Farmer's Market

-Widely considered the most popular farmers’ markets on Oahu, the KCC Farmer’s Market is held each Tuesdays and Saturdays at Kapiolani Community College, located just a short drive from Waikiki.
+Widely considered the most popular farmers’ markets on Oahu, the KCC Farmer’s Market is held each Saturday at Kapiolani Community College, located just a short drive from Waikiki.
 Enjoy a wide variety of local produce, locally-made products, and ono (delicious) food.

 Chinatown & Downtown Honolulu